beyarkay/masters-thesis/src/01_introduction.md

 To evaluate the difficulty of implicit segmentation when compared to explicit segmentation, all classification algorithms are evaluated on three different datasets.
-The first has only five classes made up entirely of intentional gestures.
+The first dataset has only five classes made up entirely of intentional gestures.
 The second dataset is also made up entirely of intentional gestures, but contains all 50 gestures for which data was captured.
 These two datasets are representative of explicit segmentation.
 The third dataset contains all 50